jpasholk/InTheComments/_posts/2017-10-13-you-are-about-to-see-some-shit.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JJm-4v9qbEU" frameborder="0" allowfullscreen></iframe>

-In a thread about why dogs look at their owners when they poop, a comment chain devolves into someone linking a video of an actual sled dod pooping while running.
+In a thread about why dogs look at their owners when they poop, a comment chain devolves into someone linking a video of an actual sled dog pooping while running.

 If this isn't a Reddit wtf moment I don't know what is.